rwxrob/zet/docs/2115/README.md

 * Eat breakfast about 20 minutes after recovery drink (2 boiled eggs + 1 slice toast + multivitamin)

 Eventually, my body has started expecting the same routine, which is good.

+I'm also experimenting with the level of intensity allowed during a WFW since the entire idea is burning calories before your blood chemistry changes over.
+I wonder if going Z4 knocks you out of it or if it takes more advantage of it, or just makes the window shorter.
+So far I've noticed that the harder the WFW intensity the more I feel hunger pains even after eating breakfast, so my impression is that WFW intensity should be Z2 only, but I'm not convinced yet.